Gataca logo

 • Create user stories and journey maps to visualize how users interact with the ID Wallet in the selected use case.

-• Select a decentralized identity technology solution that complies with the EUDI Wallet and eIDAS 2.0 standards and requirements.
+Select a digital identity technology solution, such as Gataca, that complies with the EUDI Wallet and eIDAS 2.0 standards and requirements.

-• Consider factors like a strong track record and expertise in decentralized identity technology, deployment options (on-premise versus cloud strategies), industry expertise, implementation times, scalability, customization, user-friendliness, and support quality.
+Consider factors like deployment options (on-premise versus cloud strategies), industry expertise, implementation times, scalability, customization, user-friendliness, and support quality.

 Step 3: Incremental Scaling

-• Expand the use of decentralized identity technology to different and more complex use cases or to a larger user base as you gain confidence and as the organization's or regulatory needs evolve.
+• Expand the use of wallets to different and more complex use cases or to a larger user base.

 • Promote and educate your user base on using digital identity wallets for authentication and facilitate customer support if needed.